AAGoitia701/ConsumingAPI/README.md

 # ConsumingAPI
 This project demonstrates how to consume external APIs using a C# ASP.NET Core application.
 The application serves as a foundational example for building web applications that connect to third-party APIs, fetching and displaying data in a structured format.
+The QuizAPI is used on this project.

 ## Features
 API Integration: Fetches data from third-party API endpoints.